kshitijk4poor/GSoC-report/README.md

 > Don't be afraid to implement an imperfect solution; iterate over it until it works.

 This approach taught me the value of starting with a basic implementation, even if flawed, and progressively refining it.
 By adopting this mindset, I was able to overcome analysis paralysis and make tangible progress on complex features.
 It allowed me to gather feedback earlier, identify issues more quickly, and ultimately arrive at more robust solutions.

+My mentor, [Krzysztof Zając](https://kazet.cc), played a crucial role in this process.
+His guidance and support helped me navigate challenges and encouraged me to embrace iterative development.
+He provided constructive feedback that allowed me to refine my work effectively, reinforcing the importance of continuous improvement.

 This iterative methodology not only accelerated my development process but also enhanced my problem-solving skills.
 It encouraged a more flexible and adaptive approach to coding, which proved especially beneficial when tackling the diverse challenges presented by the Artemis project.